- Faith and Worship

 "Every time your parish meets an individual's basic needs, advocates for social change to reduce poverty and creates a partnership to improve the community, you are doing parish social ministry and being a living witness to the Gospel that responds to the needs of our brothers and sisters." — Catholic Charities USA

 The Parish Social Ministry Office works closely with the Social Action Office.
-Prison outreach, participation in Catholic Relief Services' programs, disaster recovery, operating or volunteering at food pantries are all examples of parish social ministries.
-For more information, or to set up a visit with a member of our staff, Contact Us.
-To learn more from Catholic Charities USA, go to their website.
+Prison outreach, participation in Catholic Relief Services' programs, disaster preparedness and recovery, operating or volunteering at food pantries are all examples of parish social ministries.
+It is a program of Catholic Charities of Arkansas.